Why Does Your Child Suck Her Thumb and Should You Stop It?

 When Do Babies Start Sucking Their Thumb and When Do They Stop?

+When do babies start sucking their thumb?
 Thumb-sucking often starts at a very young age.
 Some babies begin sucking their thumbs and fingers in the womb!
 And, some newborn babies start sucking their thumbs as soon as they have been born.
 There are even babies who won’t go on to suck their thumbs.

 Once your little one starts, it can easily become a habit, especially as your little one likely finds it so comforting.
-It's helpful to remember that thumb and finger sucking is a common habit—and that all kids have habits—so you have no need to worry if your baby is sucking her thumb regularly.
+It's helpful to remember that thumb and finger sucking is a common habit—and that all kids have habits—so you have no need to worry if your baby is sucking their thumb regularly.

 Most children grow out of this behavior.
 In fact, more than half stop when they are 6 or 7 months old.
 Others stop naturally a little later between the ages of 2 and 4 years old.